-NOTE: Each week, you will need to document most of these activities in your portfolio.
+Each week you will need to document most of these activities in your portfolio.
 Your portfolio will be the electronic filing system you create that is described on the next page.
-An asterisk has been placed at the beginning of each activity that needs to be included in your electronic portfolio.
-These activities are aligned with the California Teaching Performance Expectations (TPE's) and designed to help you get the most out of your student/intern experiences so you are well-prepared as a special educator.
+An \asterisk has been placed at the beginning of each activity that needs to be included in your electronic portfolio.
+These activities are designed to help you get the most out of your student teaching experiences so you are well-prepared as a special educator.
 Remember, your future students deserve the best, most well-prepared teacher you can be, so do your best on these activities!
-Your supervisor will check off your portfolio before every observation, so be sure to keep it up to date.
+Your supervisor will check off your portfolio before every observation, so be sure to keep it up to date!
 You are expected to email your supervisor a copy of your updated portfolio at least 24 hours prior to each observation and again at the end of student teaching.